TWINSBURG — They’ve dealt with the loss of their top player for much of the season.

 The Explorers dropped to 8-13 overall.
 Hudson finished 4-10 in the conference.

-Twinsburg, which has played a majority of its season without injured high-scoring senior guard Alana Ellis, took the lead (39-38) for good when sophomore guard/forward Logan Pride converted two free throws with a little more than a minute left in the third quarter.
+The Tigers, who have played a majority of their season without injured, high-scoring senior guard Alana Ellis, took the lead (39-38) for good when sophomore guard/forward Logan Pride converted two free throws with a little more than a minute left in the third quarter.

-That was the beginning of a 12-1 Tigers’ run that put the game away.
+That was the beginning of a 12-1 Twinsburg run that put the game away.

 Senior point guard Jada Austin added 15 points and senior guard Faith Gregory contributed nine points for the Tigers, who dominated the glass for much of the second half.

 Twinsburg had a 28-25 edge in rebounding, including a 20-13 advantage in the final 16 minutes.